 Bread Pudding Recipe with Lemon Sauce

-Most traditional bread pudding recipes have raisins, vanilla, and a sweet sauce to top it all off. (very different from Instant Pot rice pudding, in case you’re wondering, LOL)
+Most traditional bread pudding recipes have raisins, vanilla, and a sweet sauce to top it all off.
+This recipe is different from Instant Pot rice pudding, in case you’re wondering!

 How to Make Bread Pudding